 What are the mistakes therapists tend to make when they start their practices?

-Gordon feels that one of the mistakes he made early on was not seeking out enough mentorship.
+Gordon feels that one of the mistakes he made early on when he started his private therapy practice was not seeking out enough mentorship.
 He is now involved with several mastermind groups allowing him to talk to other people who have been there before and gotten coaching.
 He feels it’s upped his game tremendously.

 How do you know if you should go into private practice?

 Starting your own private therapy practice isn’t for everyone.
 You really have to know yourself well.
 You have to have a bit of entrepreneurial spirit and be able to take some risk.
 You do have to be willing to put yourself out there and make that leap.

 What makes it less scary is getting some coaching and mentoring along the way, and learning from those who have come before.

 How can you expand the practice beyond the therapy room?

 For most people who go into private practice, they want to be a solo practitioner.
 You can quickly get your practice full and have lots of clients.
 But there is a limit to that.
 You can hit a ceiling because there is only so many clients you can see in a day.
 There’s also a limit to how high you can go up in your rates.